Over 31,000 acres protected

 - 10,600 acres of land, adjacent to water resources, now stewarded to protect the water quality of our region.

-North Carolina’s Piedmont is a special place, with its scenic landscape of rolling hills, abundant rivers and streams, productive farms, diverse forests, historic communities, and a myriad of state and local parks and trails showcasing some of our region’s most iconic natural places.
+North Carolina’s Piedmont is a special place, with its scenic landscape of rolling hills, abundant rivers and streams, productive farms, diverse forests, rare species, historic communities, and a myriad of state and local parks and trails showcasing some of our region’s most iconic natural places.

-Piedmont Land Conservancy’s purpose is to protect these special places to help ensure clean water for our communities, habitat for our wildlife, locally grown food, parks and trails, and other places for people to connect with nature.
+Piedmont Land Conservancy’s purpose is to protect these special places to help ensure clean water for our communities, locally grown food, habitat for our wildlife, and parks, trails, and other places for people to connect with nature.

-How PLC Protects Land
+How We Protect Land

 Conservation easements are the most common tool PLC uses to protect the land.
 They are voluntary legal agreements that help landowners permanently protect their family lands from future intensive development and subdivision.
 Conservation easements preserve private ownership and also preserve the natural characteristics of family land.
 They also offer potential estate and income tax benefits.
 Conservation easements are negotiable documents that match owners’ property-use needs with long term benefits to their community.

 PLC uses a variety of flexible tools, depending on landowner interests and the conservation values of the land.
 Other methods include the donation of land by individuals and the purchasing of land in some circumstances if funding allows.
-We also work with state and local partners to make a larger impact through joint conservation efforts, such as our work expanding state and other parks.

 If you are interested in learning more or have questions about protecting your land, contact us.